What happens at a BCLT Summer School?

-Applications for the 2022 Summer School will open this week.
+Applications for the 2022 Summer School are now CLOSED.

 Please take a look at the Petra-E Framework to get an idea of the level of experience required to apply.
 The BCLT Summer School is suitable for translators that consider themselves Level 2 (Advanced Learner) or Level 3 (Early Career Professional).

 Applications for the 2023 Summer School will open in January 2023.